Spotting Repeat Fraudsters (Device Fingerprinting)

 7. Consortium and Reputation Data

-The most powerful device intelligence signal is often the simplest: has this device been seen committing fraud before?
+The strongest signal here is also the simplest.
+Has this device committed fraud before?

-Consortium networks pool device reputation data across thousands of merchants.
-When a device is flagged as fraudulent at one merchant, every other merchant in the network sees that signal in real time.
+Consortium networks pool device reputation across thousands of merchants.
+Flag a device at one merchant.
+Everyone else in the network sees it in real time.
+That's the whole value.

 | What Consortium Data Tells You | Example |